|MEETING PLACE:||Hells Canyon Grand Hotel, 621 21st Street, Lewiston, Idaho, 83501|

 Meeting Place & Time

-The day before your trip we will meet at 7:00 PM in the lobby of the Red Lion Hotel for a pre-trip meeting.
+The day before your trip we will meet at 7:00 PM in the lobby of the Hells Canyon Grand Hotel for a pre-trip meeting.
 Your trip leader will give you a thorough trip orientation and pass out your waterproof river bags so you can pack your belongings that evening.
 The trip leader will also confirm the meeting time for the following morning and give you an opportunity to ask any last-minute questions.

-Lewiston is served by Delta with flights connecting through Salt Lake City.
+Lewiston (LWS) is served by Delta with flights connecting through Salt Lake City and by United with flights through Denver.

 You can also fly into Spokane, Washington, then rent a car or take a bus to Lewiston.
 Spokane is served by Southwest, Alaska, United, Frontier, Delta, and American Airlines and is approximately a two-hour drive (106 miles) from Lewiston.
 See ‘By Bus’ for more information.